Resources: Frequently Asked Questions

 What should I do before coming in for acupuncture?

 Make sure to eat something within a few hours before getting acupuncture.
 Wear loose fitting clothing so that it's easy to roll up your pants and sleeves.

 What will my first massage session be like?

 We are not currently offering massage

 Do you accept my insurance?

-As of 09/01/2021 we will no longer be in network with any insurance companies.
+We are no longer in network with any insurance companies.
 We are happy to provide a super bill which you can submit to your insurance company to claim any out of network benefits.
 We are not able to fill out forms in additional to a basic super bill.

 Be sure to tell us if it is your first time getting acu.

 We will talk you through everything that we are doing so that you feel entirely comfortable.